Here’s a pretty little poem by Thoreau. After the poem I gave the meanings of some lesser-known words in the poem.

 Bittern: A type wading bird with a booming cry

 This article was posted on Monday, February 21st, 2011 at 12:14 pm and is filed under English, Henry David Thoreau, Languages, Poems, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply